- Search The Registry

 - My Account

-Charles Sherrod was born in Surry, Virginia and was raised by his Baptist grandmother.
-When he was a young boy he sang in a choir and attended Sunday school at church.
-When he was older, he became a preacher at Mount Olivet Baptist Church where he often preached to children.
-Sherrod first took part in the American Civil Rights Movement after the Supreme Court desegregated schools in the Brown v.
+Charles Sherrod was born in Surry, Virginia, and was raised by his Baptist grandmother.
+When he was a young boy, he sang in a choir and attended Sunday school at church.
+When he was older, he became a preacher at Mount Olivet Baptist Church, where he often preached to children.
+Sherrod first participated in the American Civil Rights Movement after the Supreme Court desegregated schools in the Brown v.
 Board of Education case.

-In 1954, Sherrod first participated in sit-ins at white churches with the goal to desegregate them.
+In 1954, Sherrod first participated in sit-ins at white churches to desegregate them.
 In 1966, he married former U.S. Department of Agriculture official Shirley Sherrod who assisted with the Albany Movement and with SWGAP.
 Together they had two children.
-He was a key member and organizer of the Student Nonviolent Coordinating Committee (SNCC) where he became the first SNCC field secretary and director of southwest Georgia.
+He was a key member and organizer of the Student Nonviolent Coordinating Committee (SNCC), where he became the first southwest Georgia SNCC field secretary and director.
 His leadership there led to the Albany Movement.
-He also participated in the Selma Voting Rights Movement and in many other arenas of the 1960s movement era.
-A supporter of racial integration, he recruited white as well as Black members to assist with voter registration efforts.
+He also participated in the Selma Voting Rights Movement and many other arenas of the 1960s movement era.
+A supporter of racial integration, he recruited white and Black members to assist with voter registration efforts.